 Social distancing.
 Isolation.
 Quarantine.
 Who ever thought that it would come to this?
 I know that it can be hard not being able to see your friends and/or family.
 Especially for a long period of time.
 For us board gamers, we are finding it very difficult to get over the fact that we cannot get together for an in person game night.
 That is why my friends and I have moved over to hosting a game night over video chat.
-We call it… virtual game night or a zoom game night!
-After hosting our own zoom game night, we have found some great games to play on zoom that we will discuss in our virtual game night ideas section!
+We call it… virtual game night or an online zoom game night!
+After hosting our own zoom game night, we have found some great virtual game night ideas and fun zoom games that we will discuss in our virtual game night ideas section!

 Are you curious as to how to host a zoom game night?
 You can have your very own virtual game night in the comfort of your own home via an online video conferencing software.
 These softwares can be downloaded for free!
 In specific, the video call software we like to use is Zoom.
-I’ll go over exactly how to host a zoom game night.
+I’ll go over exactly how to host a virtual game night.
 Zoom is one of the best video conferencing softwares out there, making it the perfect platform to host a virtual game night with friends.
-Zoom is easy to set up and loads of fun when you are playing the best virtual games for a zoom game night.
+Zoom is easy to set up and loads of fun when you are playing the best online zoom games for game night.

 Why Do We Need Virtual Game Nights?